ArenAshikian/Flixter2/README.md

 ### Notes

-Describe any challenges encountered while building the app.
+I did not really encounter any challenges this time around.
+The most difficult part about this was dealing with the sytax for parsing.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing